Financial Aid Calculator

 If you are not an Iowa taxpayer, consider before investing whether your or the beneficiary's home state offers a 529 plan with favorable state tax or other state benefits such as financial aid, scholarship funds, and protection from creditors that may only be available through investments in that state's 529 plan and which are not available through investment in the IAdvisor 529 Plan.

 Non-qualified withdrawals may be subject to federal and state taxes and an additional federal 10% tax.

 The tax information herein is not intended to be used, and cannot be used by any taxpayer, for the purpose of avoiding tax penalties.
 Taxpayers should seek advice based on their own particular circumstances from an independent tax advisor.

 Voya Investment Management does not control or endorse and is not responsible for third-party Web sites to which this site links.

-An investor should consider the investment objectives, risks, charges and expenses associated with municipal fund securities before investing.
-More information about municipal fund securities is available in the issuer's Program Description.
-You may obtain a Program Description by clicking here or calling 866-677-6933.
+An investor should consider the investment objectives, risks, charges and expenses associated with the IAdvisor 529 Plan before investing.
+More information about the IAdvisor 529 Plan is available in the Program Description.
+You may download a Program Description or request one by calling 800-774-5127.
 The Program Description should be read carefully before investing.

 NOT FDIC INSURED • NO BANK GUARANTEE • MAY LOSE VALUE